 Show that the company can pay the creditor and is not insolvent.
 You will need to substantiate this with evidence.

-Options if the Winding Up Order has already been Issued
+Options to Stop a Winding Up Order that’s already been Issued

 How to Avoid a Petition becoming an Order?